Graduate jobs in Human Resources

 Top skills to get a job in HR and recruitment

-The right skills are essential for a successful career in HR and recruitment, especially people skills.
+People skills are essential for a successful career in HR and recruitment.
 You'll need to be able to act with compassion, tact and discretion.

 The CIPD's profession map names seven personal attributes that a HR professional should possess: